oracle-livelabs/database/video-on-demand-with-nosql-database/explore-run-queries/explore-run-queries.md

 </copy>
 ```

+Copy and paste into SQL statement box and hit 'Execute.'
+The result should be the same
+as the prior query.
 Here, the `$element` variable iterates over the elements of the shows array and the condition `$element.showId = 16` selects the show whose id is 16.
 Since the path expression `u.info.shows[$element.showId = 16]` returns a set of shows (at most one show in this case), rather than a boolean value, the exists operator is needed to convert this set to a boolean value (returning true if the set is not empty).
 See [Path expressions](https://docs.oracle.com/en/database/other-databases/nosql-database/22.3/sqlreferencefornosql/path-expressions.html) for the full specification of path expressions.

 **Indexes used:**